 Likewise focus groups / community meetings can involve the same voices being heard, and have to date been used by NCC to varying degrees of success (neighbourhood panels, SNAP meetings etc) to focus on resolving resident issues.

-We are therefore working to test alternative ways to gain insights whereby we collaborate to learn from those who are trusted and work in the local community.
+We therefore worked to test alternative ways to gain insights whereby we collaborated to learn from those who are trusted and worked in the local community.

 In this way we can play an active role in collating and sharing insights with anyone for improving life in that neighbourhood is of interest to.

-Since November 2021 Community Connectors, hosted by The Shoebox Enterprises CIC, have been having conversations in their neighbourhoods with residents to discover what matters to them, what they are passionate about and what they would like to do with others to help them flourish in community life.
+Between November 2021 - March 2025, Community Connectors, hosted by The Shoebox Enterprises CIC, had conversations in their neighbourhoods with residents to discover what matters to them, what they are passionate about and what they would like to do with others to help them flourish in community life.

-Community Connectors have been recruited from their local neighbourhoods and are managed and supported by The Shoebox Enterprises but work for the benefit of their local community.
+Community Connectors were recruited from their local neighbourhoods and were managed and supported by The Shoebox Enterprises but worked for the benefit of their local community.

-Norwich City Council works in partnership with The Shoebox Enterprises to support the continued development of the Community Connector team and the wider Community Conversations project.
+Norwich City Council worked in partnership with The Shoebox Enterprises to support the continued development of the Community Connector team and the wider Community Conversations project.

-The role of Community Connectors is to get to know people in their local community – spot other 'connectors' in the community, attend events and organise their own to meet people and find out what they’d like to do more of with others.
-Where appropriate they signpost and connect people and place.
+The role of Community Connectors was to get to know people in their local community – spot other 'connectors' in the community, attend events and organise their own to meet people and find out what they’d like to do more of with others.
+Where appropriate they signposted and connected people and place.

-They also get to hear about what’s working and not working for people in their neighbourhood.
-Connectors share reflections from their conversations with Norwich City Council's Community Enabling team who are able to:
+Conversations were responsive to people’s interests and not scripted.
+Connectors also got to hear about what’s working and not working for people in their neighbourhood.
+Connectors shared reflections from their conversations with Norwich City Council's Community Enabling team who were able to:

 - help spot opportunities where they can support residents to do more